Norville Carey

-Norville Carey (born 3 August 1993) is a British Virgin Islands professional basketball player, who last played for New Heroes of the Dutch Basketball League (DBL).
+Norville Carey (born 3 August 1993) is a British Virgin Islands professional basketball player.
 Carey played three seasons of collegiate basketball for Southern Mississippi and one season for Rider.

 Early life

 Born on the British Virgin Islands, Carey started playing volleyball.
 However, he quickly switched to basketball and when offered the opportunity he moved to the United States to play high school basketball over there.

 Professional career

 On 21 July 2017 Carey signed with New Heroes Den Bosch of the Dutch Basketball League (DBL).